A Comprehensive Guide to CCPA (California Consumer Privacy Act) & GDPR Compliance for Shopify Store Owners

 The General Data Protection Regulation (GDPR) is a regulation of the European Union (EU) that came into effect on May 25, 2018.
 GDPR replaces the 1995 EU Data Protection Directive.
 It strengthens EU data protection rules by giving individuals more control over their personal data and establishing new rights for individuals.

-GDPR sets out strict rules for how organisations must handle individuals’ data.
-Organisations that process and store the data of EU citizens must comply with GDPR, regardless of where they are located.
+GDPR sets out strict rules for how organizations must handle individuals’ data.
+Organizations that process and store the data of EU citizens must comply with GDPR, regardless of where they are located.
 GDPR applies to any type of data, including personal data, contact information, and financial data.

 Any entity that processes and stores the data of EU citizens must comply with GDPR unless they can demonstrate that they meet certain exceptional conditions.
 Under GDPR, cookie consent is essential, and websites must obtain explicit consent before using any cookies.

 The California Consumer Privacy Act (CCPA) is a law that was passed by the state of California in 2018.
 The CCPA went into effect on January 1, 2020.
 The CCPA gives individuals the right to know what personal information is being collected about them, the right to have their personal information deleted, and the right to opt-out of the sale of their personal information.

 CCPA requirements apply to any organization that processes and stores the data of California residents.
 This includes organizations that are based outside California, as long as they process and store the data of California residents.

 So, what is the difference between GDPR and CCPA?
 GDPR and CCPA differentiate in a number of important ways.
 Here is a GDPR CCPA comparison:

 - GDPR applies to any organization that processes and stores the data of customers based in the EU, regardless of where the organization is located.
 CCPA only applies to organizations that process the data of people who legally reside in the state of California.